 The BLM distinguishes between "herd areas" (HA) where feral horse and burro herds existed at the time the Wild and Free-Roaming Horses and Burros Act of 1971 has been passed, and "Herd Management Areas" (HMA) where the land is currently managed for the benefit of horses and burros.
 Wild, free-roaming horses and burros are found in 50 territories managed by United States Forest Service (USFS) and are also protected by the Act.
-37 are managed by USFS and 13 are managed in cooperation with the BLM.
+Thirty-seven are managed by the USFS and 13 are managed in cooperation with the BLM.
 There are also some protected free-roaming equine populations found on lands governed by the National Park Service (NPS).
 Today there are around 270 HMAs in 10 states.
-As of 2016, there are around 67000 horses and burros managed by BLM.
+As of 2016, there are around 67000 horses and burros managed by the BLM.

 L. Dines (1955) American mustang guidebook : history, behavior, and state-by-state directions on where to best view America's wild horses.
 Willow Creek Press

 B. L. Hendricks (2007) International Encyclopedia of Horse Breeds.
 University of Oklahoma Press